A Gauge Set Framework for Flexible Robustness Design: Mathematical Proofs

 where the fourth equality is by the identity $\|\cdot\|_{\mathcal V} = \delta^*_{\mathcal V^\circ}(\cdot)$ whenever $\mathcal V$ is convex and closed.
 Then, the dual problem becomes

 which gives the desired dual formulation by the definition of gauge function.

 According to the Fenchel-Young inequality, the weak duality always holds.
 For quasi-strong duality, we verify the conditions in Proposition \ref{prop:qduality}.
-Since the primal \eqref{eq:gdist} is always feasible under $\nu = 1$ with the value $\mathbb E[f_x]$ finite according to Assumption~\ref{asmp}, the infimal value function of $F$ is finite at $0$.
-Moreover, if $F(\nu, u, z) = -\infty$ at some $\nu, u, z$, i.e., $\iprod{f_x, \nu}=+\infty$ at some $\nu, u, z$, which contradicts to Lemma~\ref{lem:unitight}.
+Since the primal \eqref{eq:gdist} is always feasible under $\nu = 1$ with the value $\mathbb E[f_x]$ finite according to Assumption~\ref{asm:reg} and the fact $\mathbb P \in \overline{\mathcal P}_{\epsilon\mathcal V}$, the infimum value function of $F$ is finite at $0$.
+Moreover, if $F(\nu, u, z) = -\infty$ at some $\nu, u, z$, i.e., $\iprod{f_x, \nu}=+\infty$ at some $\nu, u, z$, it contradicts to Lemma~\ref{lem:unitight}.
 Hence, $F$ is proper.
 The convexity of $F$ is also straightforward by our perturbation scheme and the convexity of $h$.

 Therefore, it suffices to verify that $\phi(u, z) = \inf_{\nu} F(\nu, u, z)$ is lower semicontinuous at $(0,0)$, i.e., every $(0,0,t)$ that arises as a limit of points from $\epi \phi$ remains in $\epi \phi$.
 We first note that the parameters $z$ and $u$ are essentially designed to perturb the center $1$ and radius $\epsilon$ of the gauge function.
 Thus, for every $(u,z)$, we have